 Narva Power.
 In August 2000, we signed a Heads of Terms Agreement with Eesti Energia, the Estonian state-owned electric utility, providing for the purchase by us for approximately \$65.5 million of a 49% stake in Narva Power, the owner and operator of the oil shale-fired Eesti and Balti power plants, located near Narva, Estonia.
 The plants have a combined capacity of approximately 2,700 MW.
-We expect the acquisition to close in the second quarter of 2001.
+We are working to close the acquisition in the second quarter of 2001.

 North Valmy.
-In October 2000, we signed an asset purchase agreement to acquire from Sierra Pacific Resources its 50% interest in the 522 MW coal-fired

-North Valmy Station located in Valmy, Nevada, and a 100% interest in 25 MW of peaking units near the North Valmy Station, for a purchase price of approximately \$273 million.
+In October 2000, we signed an asset purchase agreement to acquire from Sierra Pacific Resources its 50% interest in the 522 MW coal-fired North Valmy Station located in Valmy, Nevada, and a 100% interest in 25 MW of peaking units near the North Valmy Station, for a purchase price of approximately \$273 million.
 Idaho Power, the other 50% owner of the North Valmy Station, has a 180-day right of first refusal to purchase this 50%.
 The right of first refusal expires in May 2001.
-In addition, the California legislature recently enacted legislation prohibiting any public utility from selling any generation asset until 2006.
+In addition, the California legislature recently enacted legislation prohibiting any public utility subject to regulation by the California Public Utilities Commission from selling any generation asset until 2006.
 This law applies to Sierra Pacific Resources because approximately 10% of its ratepayers are located in California.
 We are working to have legislation introduced to exempt the North Valmy Station and the peaking units from the application of this law.